Stopping of unnecessary services during startup

 Remember, make sure you know what the service does before preventing it from running. e.g. it is most likely not a good idea to prevent the cupsys service from being started, if you want to print via cups.
 If in doubt, leave the service enabled until you've been able to find out more about it

-Rcconf is an ncurses based GUI for services, much like Bum but it can be used via the command line (server install).
+Rcconf is an ncurses based GUI for services, like Bum but it can be used via the command line (server install).
+It just has the function to dis- or enable services and daemons.

 sudo apt-get install rcconf